dell/omnia/docs/source/Troubleshooting/FAQ.rst

     * Add more space to the server or modify the requirements specified in ``input/provision_config`` (under ``disk_partition``)

-    * Download the ISO again, verify the checksum and re-run the provision tool.
+    * Download the ISO again, verify the checksum/ download size and re-run the provision tool.

     * Resolve/replace the faulty hardware and PXE boot the node.